How to Understand and Calm a Crying Baby

 - They’re cold.
 Sometimes we strip babies down, so they’ll stay awake while eating, but babies don’t like to be cold.

-Why Do Babies Cry While Pooping?
+Why Does My Baby Cry While Pooping?

 There’s a condition called infant dyschezia, which makes it difficult for your baby to have a bowel movement.
 It’s most common among infants younger than nine months.